keiiwia/systems/README.md

 My Futures as Systems project revolves around innovation, history, technological advancement, and humans acting as gods.
 Technology has written our world's history in blood and prejudice, and there are countless bioengineered/technological innovations built on oppression and taking advantage of minority/oppressed groups.
 It is important to wonder not just if we *can* achieved a scientific breakthrough, but also *if* we should be striving for that in the first place.

 As humans utilizing science, we have began playing God, fueled by greed and the need for power and control.
 We bend the world to our whims, and we've workshopped natural processes to fit exactly as we see fit.

+On the "Operation" board, each piece that is inserted into the character represents an aspect of "godhood" we as humans have forcibly inserted into our lives/lifestyles/environments.
+As the user plays around with the objects, taking them in and out of the body, just as a surgeon "plays god" with the human body, bending the natural laws set in place by the universe.

 ### technical materials and software